NorfairKing/yamlparse-applicative/README.md

 # Yamlparse applicative

-DOESN'T ACTUALLY WORK YET.

 Parse YAML config files like optparse-applicative.
 Get both the documentation and the parsing from one value.

-See also https://github.com/chrisdone/streaming-parsers for related work.

 ## Example